 Take a stroll along the town’s sunlit pedestrian main square, Place Prince Moulay el Hassan and the Skala du Port, the fishing harbor, offers breathtaking views of the Portuguese ramparts.
 Explore the ramparts and the spice and jewelry souks of the medina.

 Have lunch at the fish-grill cafes, with wooden tables and benches laid out overlooking the sea that was once- in the 19th century- the only Moroccan port south of Tangier.
-After lunch visit Orson Welles’ Square and memorial, designed by Samir Mustapha, one of the town’s artists, which pays homage to Orson Welles filming of Othello in Essaouira.
-Essaouira’s history is a reminder of the times when Spain, Portugal, and England fought to maintain control over its coasts.
+After lunch visit Orson Welles’ Square and memorial, designed by Samir Mustapha, one of the town’s artists, which pays homage to Orson Welles’s filming of Othello in Essaouira.
+Essaouira’s history is a reminder of the times when Spain, Portugal, and England fought to maintain control over their coasts.
 It has a typical Portuguese harbor that is a stunning example of Moorish and Portuguese architecture.

 After a fantastic day trip in Essaouira, You will take the road back to Marrakech, drop off in your accommodation, end of service.